 I have fond memories of navy buffalo check wallpaper filling the backs of our formal living room built-ins as I grew up.
 The paper always looked so fresh and crisp against the white shelving, and I loved the boldness of the pattern.
 My affinity for it never waned, and apparently, I am not the only one who feels this way.
 Buffalo check is back on trend and it is not just for country decor anymore.
-Now you can find this bold pattern being splashed in from country farmhouses to city lofts, and it is just as fun to play with as it was back in its first heyday.
+Now you can find this bold pattern being splashed in country farmhouses and city lofts, and it is just as fun to play with as it was back in its first heyday.

 The on-trend look for buffalo check this season means a play of patterns.
 This bold pattern can handle the mix, so bravely combine it with contrasting patterns for a modern, fresh look.
 You can see how well this works in Marian Parsons' guest bedroom, where the pattern mix takes center stage.
 If you're making buffalo plaid curtains for your room, save any scraps of fabric to use in projects for other areas of your home.